Index

 While the installation didn't give me too many headaches, my only gripe came from the snap rings: I actually broke two, which caused a bit of a delay in the project.
 It wasn't that big of a deal since SPC recommends the Grainger 5DU41 as a replacement (which are more compatible with snap-ring pliers), so I ordered a pack and installed them easily.
 With these new 'joints', including bearings, my spindles turned out good as new.
 They are another part that I'm confident is going to be a great bang for the buck and will go a long way to contribute to a finely tuned IRS!

-Note: In order to use any of these cross-axis joints, the car needs to have been upgraded to post-'99 spindles that retain the cross-axis joints with a snap ring.
+Note: In order to use any of these cross-axis joints, the car needs to have been upgraded to post-'99 spindles that retain the joints with a snap ring.
 That shouldn't be a problem for most since Ford recalled the original '99 and '00R spindles (NHTSA 01V121) and updated them long ago, but there are always stragglers that don't take care of these things.
 Not to worry though, it is easy to confirm you have the new ones - which were original equipment starting in '01 - by checking out the IRS Upright ID document thanks to Maximum Motorsports.
 The complete kit is also sold as 1R3Z-5B706-AA, which is an even better deal than buying the spindles individually.

 Polyurethane bushings